-Now known as Child Arrangement Order from 22 April 2014.
+Now known as child arrangements order from 22 April 2014.
 This is an order outlining the arrangements as to the person with whom the child will live with.
-Child Arrangement Orders replace residency orders and any residence order in force prior to 22 April 2014 is deemed to be a Child Arrangement Order.
+Child arrangements orders replace residency orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangements order.